xyncro/xyncro.tech/_chiron/index.md

 ## Acknowledgements

 Chiron has gained various new features and approaches over time thanks to some great contributions.
-Particular gratitude must go to [Henrik Feldt][feldt], [Marcus Griep][griep] and [Michael Newton][newton] for their contributions, which have made Chiron safer and more useful.
+Particular gratitude must go to [Marcus Griep][griep], [Henrik Feldt][feldt], and [Michael Newton][newton] for their contributions, which have made Chiron safer and more usable.

 <!--- Local --->